 PSA Office Hour

-To this end, the PSA is introducing the ‘PSA Office Hour’ as a pilot project.
-Each month, for some months of the year, a philosophical theme will be chosen and two influential philosophers working within that theme will be made available, individually, to graduate students via Zoom through online sign-up sheet posted on the PSA member website The students will select from the following categories that which best describes what they seek out of the opportunity:
+The PSA Office Hour aims to facilitate interactions between our graduate student membership and prominent philosophers of science, and in a more controlled, accessible, and carbon-conscious setting than is provided by our biennial conference.
+To this end, a theme will be chosen for each month during the Fall and Spring semesters and two philosophers of science will be made available, either individually or together, to graduate students via Zoom through online sign-up sheet posted at the bottom of this page.
+The students will select from the following categories that which best describes what they seek out of the opportunity:

 • Input on dissertation topic choice